seema532/seema532/README.md

 ### Teamleader of coding team to make the frontend and all design to deploy it publically.
 ### I can design some awesome stunning Graphical Design
 - 🔭 I’m currently working on Creative Design...
-- 🌱 I’m currently learning HTML, CSS
+- 🌱 I’m currently learning ✨ _special_ ✨ HTML, CSS
 - 👯 I’m looking for frontend Devs😊🙌.
 - 💬 Ask me about Creative Designs
 - ⚡ Fun fact: This is awesome to do some creative productivity in Designing